xdrip/xdrip_docs/docs/use/OOP.md

 <img src="../images/OOP_2.png" style="zoom:75%;" />

-OOP2 provides decoding for the Libre 2 EU sensor, either for direct connection or using a [compatible bridge](../../install/libreBT/#libre-and-bridge).
+OOP2 provides decoding for the Libre 14 days US and the Libre 2 EU sensor, either for direct connection (Libre 2 EU only) or using a [compatible bridge](../../install/libreBT/#libre-and-bridge).

 !!!info "Calibration is optional"
     By [default](../misc/#out-of-process-algorithm) you can calibrate if using OOP2.

-The original version is available [here](https://drive.google.com/uc?id=1aeWvBiFCidOhreCMoW1S0ARa5HvNNf2m&export=download) but it is **recommended to use the [latest OOP2 release](https://drive.google.com/file/d/1cRfUDzFRnLUnsn6gKaC2cibZrIY1oIb-/view?usp=sharing)**.
+The original version is available [here](https://drive.google.com/uc?id=1aeWvBiFCidOhreCMoW1S0ARa5HvNNf2m&export=download) but it is **recommended to use the [latest OOP2new](https://drive.google.com/file/d/1cRfUDzFRnLUnsn6gKaC2cibZrIY1oIb-/view?usp=sharing)**.

 !!!warning
     Out Of process Algorithm must be [disabled](../misc/#out-of-process-algorithm) when using OOP2.